alvaroaguadod/Fullstack-Imager/README.md

 An erase button.

 ### Gratitud 🎁
 Regardless of the outcome, it has been a continuous learning process.
-In which I have been able to discover with what I have struggled the most, what I need to improve, and ways to keep challenging myself to become a more effe
+In which I have been able to discover with what I have struggled the most, what I need to improve, and ways to keep challenging myself to become a better programmer.